How to Fall in Love with Star Wars: From Epic Movies to Celebrations and Beyond

 Well, maybe there was more to it than that.

+Have you ever fallen in love with Star Wars later in life?
+Here’s how it happened for me.
 I was not always a Star Wars nut.
 I did not grow up with the toys, movies, quotes, lunch kits, bed sheets, and so forth.
 In fact, I vividly remember owning only one Star Wars book, a picture book about The Return of the Jedi.
 I was sitting in my living room, probably around 8 years of age, and trying to match up the book with the movie…only, the movie I was watching was Spaceballs, not The Return of the Jedi.

 I had no idea what was wrong with this scenario, I just remember reading about Jabba the Hutt and wondering why he was called Pizza the Hutt in the movie.
 Like I said, not the biggest Star Wars fan.

-Where My Love of Star Wars Started
+Where My Love With Star Wars Started

 Eventually, I started to realize…these movies were freaking AWESOME.
 The battles, the dialogue, the mind-blowing moment when Vader said, “No. I am your father,” what’s not to love?!
 It wasn’t long before we got my two little sisters into the movies as well.
 The power of the Dark Side was definitely at work.